-- a.
-Employees may request an official interpretation/clarification from the Ethics Advisor regarding permissible and prohibited activities of this Ethics Section of the Code.
+- Employees and officers may request an official interpretation/clarification from the Ethics Advisor regarding permissible and prohibited activities of this Ordinance-Ethics Section of the Code.
 All requests for interpretation/clarification must be in writing. - b.
-Employees, officers and the public may file a complaint alleging violation of this Ethics Section of the Code with the Ethics Advisor.
-All complaints must be submitted in writing by using the Ethics & Conduct Complaint Form (see attached). - c.
-Employees may also use an anonymous reporting system to submit a complaint alleging violation of this Ethics Section of the Code.
+Section 9-2.
+Employees, officers and the public may file a complaint alleging violation of this OrdinanceEthics Section of the Code with the Ethics Advisor.
+All complaints must be submitted in writing by using the Ethics & Conduct Complaint/Inquiry Form (see attached). - c.
+Section 9-3.
+Employees may also use an anonymous reporting system to submit a complaint alleging violation of this Ordinance.
+Ethics Section of the Code.
 This reporting system allows employees to report complaints through a third party who will document and submit the complaint to the Ethics Advisor anonymously.
 Employees will be provided with updates regarding the investigation and ultimate resolution of the complaint through a website maintained by the third party.
-Information regarding this system will be provided by the County through regular employee communication websites, bulletin boards, emails, and memorandums, as deemed appropriate.

-- d.
-Within three (3) business days of receiving the complaint or inquiry the complainant will be provided with a notification that a complaint has been received.
-In addition, the respondent shall be notified that a complaint has been filed against them and provided a copy of the complaint.
+Information regarding this system will be provided by the County through regular employee communication websites, bulletin boards, emails, and memorandums, as deemed appropriate. - d.
+Section 9-4. -Within three (3) business days of receiving the complaint or inquiry the complainant will be provided with a notification that a complaint has been received.
+In addition, the respondent shall be notified that a complaint has been filed against him or herthem and provided a copy of the complaint.
 Upon receipt of the complaint, the Ethics Advisor may: - i.
 Conduct a preliminary investigation into the circumstances as described by the complainant; - ii.
 Respond to matters related to policy interpretation and /or clarification; or - iii.
 Refer the complaint to the Ethics Investigator if the complaint cannot be resolved or addressed through policy interpretation by the Ethics Advisor. - e.
-If the complaint is referred to the Ethics Investigator, the Investigator will conduct an investigation-into-whether the Ethics Section of the Code was likely violated.
-If the Ethics Investigator determines that the complaint is not well-founded or that no violation of the Ethics Section of the Code has occurred, the matter will be referred back to the Ethics Advisor.
+Section 9-5. -If the complaint is referred to the Ethics Investigator, the Investigator will conduct an investigation into whether the Ordinance was violated.
+If the Ethics Investigator determines that the complaint is not well-founded or that no violation of the Ordinance Ethics Section of the Code has occurred, the matter will be referred back to the Ethics Advisor.
 The Ethics Advisor will promptly notify the complainant and the subject of the complaint of the Investigator's determination.
-If the Investigator determines that the complaint is well-founded and that a violation of the Ethics Section of the Code has likely occurred, the Investigator shall notify the County Administrator and: - i.
-For violations of Section I.C or I.E, the Investigator may initiate a court proceeding in the Circuit Court of the 19th Judicial Circuit and pursue the remedies, penalties, and fines set forth in Section II.F for violation of the Ethics Section of the Code.
+If the Investigator determines that the complaint is well-founded and that a violation of the Ordinance Ethics Section of the Code has likely occurred, the Investigator shall notify the Ethics & Oversight Committee and the County Administrator Ethics Advisor of this determination and: - i.
+For violations of Articles 2 and 4Section I.C or I.E, the Investigator may initiate a court proceeding in the Circuit Court of the 19th Judicial Circuit and pursue the remedies, penalties, and fines set forth in Section 11II.F for violation of this Ordinance the Ethics Section of the Code.
 The Committee will be advised of any court proceeding taken against an official or employee. - ii.
-For any other violation of this Ethics Section of the Code, the matter will be presented to the County Administrator for consideration of action per Section II.F of this code.
+For any other violation of this OrdinanceEthics Section of the Code, the matter will be presented to the County Administrator for consideration of action per Section II.F of this code.